-Just as when they assess a new mortgage application, the bank will look at an applicant's:
+Just as when they assess a new mortgage application, the bank will look at:

-The bank can only approve a top up if they are satisfied that the customer can service the increased loan payments.
+The bank can only approve a top-up if they are fully satisfied that you can service the increased loan payments.

 To ensure they are lending responsibly, the bank will ask for up-to-date proof of income and your financial situation.
-This can be frustrating for some clients, as they had given this same information at the time of the original mortgage.
-But the bank needs to be assured that their decision is informed by the customer’s current circumstances.
+This can be frustrating, as you may have given the exact same information at the time of the original mortgage.
+But the bank needs to be assured that their decision is informed by your current circumstances.

 If you’re borrowing the money to start a new business that would indicate that your income is going to change.
 In other words, it is likely you’re going to quit your job.
 That makes your current proven income irrelevant and your ability to service the loan will be in question.
 However if it’s for a side hustle rather than your main income stream then the bank is likely to look on it favourably.